sam-b-rose/algorithm-explorer/CONTRIBUTING.md

    See [GitHub docs](https://help.github.com/articles/fork-a-repo/) for more details on forking a repository.

 3. Once cloned, you will see `origin` as your default remote, pointing to your personal forked repository.
-Add a remote named `upstream` pointing to the main `carbon-components-react`:
+Add a remote named `upstream` pointing to the main `algorithm-explorer`:

    ```
    $ git remote add upstream git@github.com:samrose3/algorithm-explorer.git